 Minerals and Mining Interactive Map

 This map depicts the location of Canada's principal producing mines for the given reference year.
 It includes locations for significant metallic, nonmetallic and industrial mineral mines (except clay products, peat, and most construction materials [most stone, sand and gravel]), coal mines, oil sands mines, and oil and gas fields across the country.
 Also depicted are the locations of significant metallurgical facilities across Canada.
-The data in this map are based on Natural Resources Canada's annual Map 900A – Principal Mineral Areas of Canada.
-Pertinent information for each mine is provided, including operation name, owner/operator, commodities extracted, and on-site facilities.
+The data in this map are based on Natural Resources Canada's annual Map 900A – Principal mineral areas, producing mines, and oil and gas fields in Canada.

 This map also depicts the location of the top 100 exploration and deposit appraisal projects for the given reference year.
 The data in this map are based on Natural Resources Canada's annual Map of Top 100 Exploration and Deposit Appraisal Projects.
 Pertinent information for each project is provided, including operation name, commodity sought, and province or territory.

-This map, published annually by Natural Resources Canada, contains statistics on Canada's mineral production and provides the geographic locations of significant metallic, nonmetallic and industrial mineral mines, oil sands mines, and gas fields for the provinces and territories of Canada.
+This map, published annually by Natural Resources Canada, provides the geographic locations of principal producing metallic, nonmetallic, and industrial mineral mines, oil sands mines, and oil and gas fields for the provinces and territories of Canada.
 It also contains information on existing and proposed oil and gas pipelines.
 A mine index lists, for each mine identified on the map, information on company ownership and the mine's type, location, and principal minerals and metals produced.
 A similar index (without company names due to a shortage of space) is provided for each oil and gas field.
 Three inset maps detail the geographic locations of selected metallurgical works, and current and expected mine openings and closings.
 Mineral production statistics have also been incorporated in a number of tables and charts on the map.

-- Search for and download the latest Principal mineral areas of Canada map and previous versions in various formats on GeoGratis.
+- Search for and download the latest Principal mineral areas, producing mines, and oil and gas fields in Canada and previous versions in various formats.